SamDeMario-lab/NanoBlot/To_do.md

 so the psuedocode for this is to make the normalizeNanoblot take an argument that is basically the DeSeq info argument --> and basically helps them call DeSeq but they are literally calling DeSeq --> and then have the DeSeq just output the Deseq adjusted or whatever table it normally outputs
 And then make the plotting function take different plotting infos

-makeNanoblot line 46-48 change to a check for %in%

 ### Fix Rsamtools BamFileList()
 We have a function called Scanbamfiles() which we should replace with BamFileList() I think we only have to change 2 functions